Dr. Thomas Geraci

-Thomas Geraci, D.O. is a Board Certified Emergency Medicine Physician.
-As he learned from his father, who was a surgeon, taking care of people is about so much more than just repairing an injury; it’s about healing wounds, many of which are not visible to the naked eye.
+Thomas Geraci, D.O., is a Board Certified Emergency Medicine Physician.
+As he learned from his surgeon father, taking care of people is about so much more than just repairing an injury: it’s about healing wounds, many of which are not visible to the naked eye.
 With this comes bringing calm to the fear and chaos that often surrounds illness and trauma.

 Dr. Geraci has witnessed the incredible results possible through MeRT treatment and approaches every day as an opportunity for a new miracle in the lives of his patients.

 Thomas is more than a deeply compassionate doctor — he is also a fiercely supportive father of six.
+As he said, “I’ve always told my children to have the courage to face their fears and break down mental barriers if they have a goal they want to accomplish.”
 His nature is authentic, disarming, and empathetic.
-When asked about the advice he often gives his children, he said, “I’ve always told my children to have the courage to face their fears and break down mental barriers if they have a goal they want to accomplish.”

 Dr. Geraci believes in caring for others — not just when being paid to do so, when it’s convenient, or when it’s easy, but whenever it is needed.
 He has provided care at 30,000 feet, on overseas vacations, in a parking lot, and on the side of the road, many times.